OVERVIEW: Gatsby’s science research funding prioritizes neuroscience and plant sciences.

-IP TAKE: This isn’t the most approachable science research funder out there.
-The best bet for grantseekers is to contact foundation staff and make an introduction.
-It's a worthwhile call: If Gatsby staff feel a grantseeker's work is a good fit for one of the other Sainsbury Family Charitable Trust organizations, they will pass that information on.
+IP TAKE: Grantseekers are advised to contact foundation staff and introduce their organizations.
+If staff feels a grantseeker's work is a good fit for one of the other Sainsbury Family Charitable Trust organizations, they will pass on that information.

-Gatsby awards grants for Ph.D. study, has a small grant program to support “exceptional research projects in plant science.”
-Through its core funding to the Two Blades Foundation, it backs agricultural research in developing countries.
+In Plant Science Research, the foundation offers three grantmaking programs.
+The first, Grants to Exceptional Researchers, funds up to £35K “for pump priming, for bridging funds, for purchasing a key piece of equipment, or for developing community resources.”
+The next, Gatsby awards grants for Ph.D. study, has a small grant program to support “exceptional research projects in plant science.”
+Finally, through its core funding to the Two Blades Foundation, the foundation backs agricultural research in developing countries.

 Gatsby’s priorities in neuroscience include Centres for Excellence, Circuits and Behaviour, Theoretical Neuroscience, Basic Research, and Multidisciplinary Consortia.
 The overall goal of Gatsby’s neuroscience grantmaking is to “support world-class research” in its priority areas and to fund “activities that enhance our understanding in these fields.”
 Gatsby grants are most often awarded to medical research institutions and major universities around the world.
 Past neuroscience recipients include the Salk Institute, the University of Oxford, and the Hebrew University of Jerusalem.